Turners Beach, Yamba, NSW © Destination NSW

-11 tips for solo travellers
+11 tips for solo travel

 Take a class

-Go with a group
+Join a group

 The remote regions of Australia are breathtaking and incredibly unique, but they can also be a challenge to tackle on your own.
 A group tour takes care of the logistics for you and makes sure you have the best experience in every location.
 Whether it’s a live-aboard boat in the Great Barrier Reef or an Aboriginal rock art tour in the Northern Territory, you’ll gain valuable insight into Australia’s nature and culture.